 In March 2019, the European Commission as well has once again reaffirmed the importance of sustainable investments, with the release of new rules on disclosure requirements related to sustainable investments and sustainability risks.

 It’s clear that social responsibility is a hot topic in the investor community and, regardless of the law requirements, something you should address inside your organization.
+Industries at the center of this conversation, such as the Fashion sector, have started to respond to this challenge - and many other will follow.
 As many investors are incorporating ESG factors into the investment process, integrating sustainability elements into your strategy can definitely have an impact on your revenues.

 This requires a shift in mindset: ESG must be considered as an investment, rather than a cost.
 As Larry Fink from BlackRocks states in his 2019 letter to CEOs, “Profits are in no way inconsistent with purpose – in fact, profits and purpose are inextricably linked.”